 Setting up the right fintech compliance program for the size and stage of your company

 Fintech companies must adhere to the same regulations as banks.
 You need to know who is using your app, prevent illegal activity such as money laundering, and be transparent with your customers about fees.
-Compliance failures can result in regulatory action and harm to your reputation with customers.
+Fintech compliance failures can result in regulatory action and harm to your reputation with customers.

-A strong fintech compliance program will protect your customers, make your business a safe and trustworthy partner for banks, and help you build healthy relationships with regulators.
+A strong compliance program facilitates fintech fraud prevention, protecting your customers, making your business a safe and trustworthy partner for banks, and help you build healthy relationships with regulators.

-This blog post will help you understand the relationship between your fintech and compliance requirements.
+This blog post will help you understand the relationship between your fintech compliance requirements, and the compliance program at your partner financial institution.
 We’ll go over questions to expect from your potential sponsor banks, and the best ways to work with a banking as a service (BaaS) provider and third-party compliance experts to efficiently build a compliance program that meets your unique needs.

 Watch our on-demand seminar, "The 5 Critical Elements of Compliance for Fintechs."

 How fintech could cause a revolution in compliance